 The Master of Science in Plastics Engineering offers professional training designed to provide the opportunity for the study of more advanced theory and practice in plastics materials, design, and processing.
 The Department also offers graduate training in rubber and elastomer technology, medical plastics, and sustainability.
-The graduate programs are designed to broaden the background of experienced members of the profession to help them keep up with the latest developments in these fields.
+This graduate program also is designed to broaden the background of experienced professionals to help them keep up with the latest fundamental developments in the field.

 The 33 credit hour non-thesis M.S.E. degree program is intended for full-time students interested in advancing their knowledge and for part-time graduate students working full-time jobs as practicing engineers.
 Students enrolled in the non-thesis M.S.E.
 Plastics Engineering option must complete a total of 33 course credits.

 M.S.E.
 Plastics Engineering can students opt for the 30 credit hour thesis option M.S.E. degree program.
 Students who have enrolled in the thesis option Plastics Engineering M.S.E. program must complete at least 24 course credits and 6 thesis credits.